seyidoxa/Data_Structures_Nano_Degree_Udacity/Project 3/problem_6/thought.md

-My implementation sets the initial min and max values as the first value in the array.
+The initial min and max values were initialized with the first value in the array.
 It then iterates once through and adjusts them accordingly.

 Time Complexity: O(n)

-The array is iterated through once.

 Space Complexity: O(1)

-No additional memory is allocated.